 About EcoRoots

-Colorado-based EcoRoots is a full-on zero waste online store with all sorts of ethically sourced products for the home, kitchen, and bathroom.
+Colorado-based EcoRoots offers sorts of ethically sourced products for the home, kitchen, and bathroom.

 If you’re just starting your zero waste journey, build your zero waste kit with them to ensure you get it in recycled and biodegradable materials like compostable cornstarch packing peanuts.